-One important limitation of acyclic SCMs is that they cannot model systems that involve causal cycles.
-In many systems occurring in the real world, there are feedback loops between observed variables.
+observed variables.
 For example, in economics the price of a product may be a function of the demanded or supplied quantities, and vice versa, the demanded and supplied quantities may be functions of the price.
 The underlying dynamic processes describing such systems have an acyclic causal structure over time.
-However, causal cycles may arise when one approximates such systems over time [17, 43, 42] or when one describes the equilibrium states of these systems [29, 33, 27, 46, 6, 3, 57].
-In particular, in [6] it was shown that the equilibrium states of a system governed by (random) differential equations can be described by an SCM that represents their causal semantics, which gives rise to a plethora of SCMs that include cycles (we provide some examples of such feedback systems in Appendix D.1 in the Supplementary Material).
+However, causal cycles may arise when one approximates such systems over time [16, 39, 40] or when one describes the equilibrium states of these systems [3, 5, 24, 26, 30, 43, 53].
+In particular, in [5] it was shown that the equilibrium states of a system governed by (random) differential equations can be described by an SCM that represents their causal semantics, which gives rise to a plethora of SCMs that include cycles (we provide some examples of such feedback systems in Appendix D.1 of the Supplementary Material [6]).
 In contrast to their acyclic counterparts, SCMs with cycles have enjoyed less attention in the literature and are not as well understood.
 In general, none of the above properties (i)-(vi) hold in the class of SCMs.
-However, some progress has been made in the case of discrete [52, 49] and linear models [70, 71, 72, 63, 31, 27], and more recently, for more general cyclic models the Markov properties have been elucidated [18].
+However, some progress has been made in the case of discrete [46, 49] and linear models [24, 28, 59, 65-67], and more recently, for more general cyclic models the Markov properties have been elucidated [17].

-Contributions The purpose of this paper is to provide the foundations for a general theory of statistical causal modeling with SCMs.
-We study properties of SCMs and allow for cycles, latent variables and non-linear functional relationships between the variables.
+Contributions.
+The purpose of this paper is to provide the foundations for a general theory of statistical causal modeling with SCMs.
+We study properties of SCMs and allow for cycles, latent variables and nonlinear functional relationships between the variables.
 We investigate to which extent and under which sufficient conditions each of the properties (i)-(vi) holds, in particular, in the presence of cycles.
 In the next paragraphs, we describe our contributions in more detail.

 When there are cyclic functional relationships between variables, one encounters various technical complications, which even arise in the linear setting.
 The structural equations of an acyclic SCM trivially have a unique solution.
 This unique solvability property ensures that the SCM gives rise to a unique, well-defined probability distribution on the variables.
-In the case of cycles, however, this property may be violated, and consequently, the SCM may not have a solution at all, or may allow for multiple different probability distributions [26].
-Even if one starts with a cyclic SCM that is uniquely solvable, performing an intervention on the SCM may not give rise to a unique, well-defined probability distribution corresponding to that intervention, and whether or not this happens may depend on the intervention.
+In the case of cycles, however, this property may be violated, and consequently, the SCM may not have a solution at all, or may allow for multiple different probability distributions [23].
+Even if one starts with a cyclic SCM that is uniquely solvable, performing an intervention on the SCM may lead to an intervened SCM that is not uniquely solvable.
+Hence, a cyclic SCM may not give rise to a unique, well-defined probability distribution corresponding to that intervention, and whether or not this happens may depend on the intervention.
 We provide sufficient conditions for the existence and uniqueness of these probability distributions after intervention.
 In general, it is not clear whether the solutions of the structural equations of an SCM are measurable if cycles are present.
 In addition, we provide sufficient and necessary conditions for the measurability of solution functions of cyclic SCMs.